 ii.
 The Executive Secretary must advertise the positions and call for nominations at least two weeks prior to the spring Elections session.

 iii.
-After the completion of elections for Executive Committee positions at the spring Elections Session, the Assembly shall elect, by a simple majority rule, Members of the General Assembly to the Board of Trustees standing committees.
+After the completion of elections for Executive Committee positions at the spring Elections Session, the Assembly shall elect, by a simple majority rule, members of the Council to the Board of Trustees standing committees.

 iv.
 In the event of a tie on the first ballot, a second ballot shall be conducted between the candidates receiving the same vote totals.
 Should that ballot result in a tie, a third ballot should be conducted in which each member of the Executive Committee shall be given one vote.

 i.
-If a vacancy occurs, the President will confer with the University Secretary to discuss replacement procedures under the University.
+If a vacancy occurs, the President will confer with the University Secretary to discuss replacement procedures under the University, and inform any responsible agents of the necessary changes.

 ii.
 If a vacancy occurs while the Assembly is in session, the Attorney General shall begin a special appointment process by forming an appointment committee.